the8472/ffcnt/README.md

 sys	0m12.044s
 ```

-Both tests were performed on HDDs
+Both tests were performed on HDDs and the files were spread over 65536 directories with a nesting depth of 2, i.e. a branching factor of 256.

 ## Ideas